What is Global Entry and how do you get it?

 Global Entry FAQ

-Here are a few frequently asked questions about the Global Entry program:
+Here are the answers to a few frequently asked questions about the Global Entry program:

 Getting approved for Global Entry isn’t a guarantee.
 Applicants who are denied will receive a written explanation.
 It’s also possible to request a reconsideration.